Aftaputra/Microscope-OF/docs/source/plugins/hardware.rst

 by calling ``<microscope>.task.start(<long_running_function>, *args, **kwargs)``.
 Internally, the ``task`` object stores a list of all requested tasks, which themselves contain a ``state`` dictionary.
 This dictionary stores the status of the task (if it is idle, running, error, or success), information about the start and end times, a unique task ID, and the return value of the long-running function.

 By using tasks, a function can be started in the background, and it's return value fetched at a later time once it has reported success.
+If a long-running task is started by some client, it should note the ID returned in the task state JSON, and use this to periodically check on the status of that particular task.
+API routes have been created to allow checking the state of all tasks

-Additionally, API routes have been created to allow checking the state of all tasks, a particular task by ID, removing individual tasks, and pruning the task list of any no-longer-running tasks.
+(GET `/task`), a particular task by ID (GET `/task/<task_id>`), removing individual tasks (DELETE `/task/<task_id>`), and pruning the task list of any no-longer-running tasks (DELETE `/task`).

 An example of a long running task may look like: